tomcz/gotools/README.md

 Generics in Go would be nice, but here we are.

-Generated code of sets based on a map of type-to-bools for a range of standard go types.
+Generated code of sets for a range of standard go types.

 * Contains
 * ContainsAny